yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Travel Duration

 Travel time in Cairn is counted in watches, divided into three eight-hour segments per day.
-However, as most parties elect to spend the third watch of the day resting, one can use "days" as a shorthand for travel.
-For example, if the distance between two points is equal to four watches, the party would need to travel for two days, arriving in the evening of the second day.
+However, as most parties elect to spend the third watch of the day resting, one can use "days" as a shorthand for travel time.

 To determine the distance between two points, combine all penalties from the path, terrain, and weather Difficulty tables, taking into account any changes to those elements along the route.
 For travel via waterways, refer to the surrounding terrain difficulty.
 For especially vast terrain, assign a penalty of up to +2 watches to the journey.

-The [**weather**](#weather-difficulty), [**terrain**](#terrain-difficulty), [**night travel**](#night), _deprived_ or injured party members, or other obstacles can reduce the party's speed, or make travel impossible!
-In some cases, the party need to add **Fatigue** or expend resources in order to sustain their pace.
+The [**weather**](#weather-difficulty), [**terrain**](#terrain-difficulty), [**night travel**](#night), _deprived_ or injured party members, or other obstacles can impact travel, or even make it impossible!
+In some cases, the party may need to add **Fatigue** or expend resources in order to sustain their pace.
 Mounts, guides, and maps can increase the party's travel speed or even negate certain penalties.

 ## Path Difficulty